Ospedale di San Paolo: Museo Nazionale Alinari della Fotografia (MNAF)

-From November 2006 houses the structure accessed at Piazza Santa Maria Novella number 14 has been occupied by the Alinari National Museum of Photography.
-The restructuring of the space, owned by the city, was completed by the Ente Cassa di Risparmio di Firenze.
-The nucleus of the collection is property of Fratelli Alinari.
+Sinnce November 2006 the building houses the Alinari National Museum of Photography, accessed at Piazza Santa Maria Novella number 14.
+The restructuring of the space, owned by the city, was financed by the Ente Cassa di Risparmio di Firenze.

-The museum has temporary exhibits, a permanent exhibit about the art and science of photography, including interactive exhibits for school-age children.
-It also has exhibits for the visually handicapped.
+The collection's nucleus is constituted by the property of Fratelli Alinari.
+The museum holds a permanent exhibition about the art and science of photography, including interactive exhibits for school-age children, and also presents temporary shows.

 Museo Novecento

-As of 2014, this city museum can be accessed from Piazza Santa Maria Novella number 10.
-This museum is dedicated to the Italian art of the 20th century.
-It contains exhibit halls, study rooms, and a room for conferences and cinema.
+As of 2014, the communal Museo Novecento can be accessed from Piazza Santa Maria Novella number 10.
+It is dedicated to the Italian art of the 20th century.
+It consists of exhibition halls, study rooms, and a room for conferences and a cinema.